An elementary approach to rigorous approximation of invariant measures: Estimation with norm and Ulam method

 (where $m$ is the normalized Lebesgue measure on $X$) and defining a corresponding finite-dimensional operator $L_{\delta }$ ($L_{\delta }$ depend on the whole chosen partition but simplifying we will indicate it with a parameter $\delta $ related to the size of the elements of the partition) we remark that in this way, to $L_{\delta }$ corresponds a matrix $P_{k}=(P_{ij})$ .

 We remark that $L_{\delta }$ can be seen in the following way: let $ F_{\delta }$ be the $\sigma -$algebra associated to the partition $I_{\delta }$, then:

 (see also \cite{L}, notes 9 and 10 for some more explanations).
-Taking finer and finer partitions, in certain systems including for example piecewise expanding one-dimensional maps, the finite dimensional model converges to the real one and its natural invariant measure to the physical measure of the original system, see e.g. \cite{BM, F07, F08, L}.
+Taking finer and finer partitions, in certain systems the finite dimensional model converges to the real one and its natural invariant measure to the physical measure of the original system, see e.g. \cite{BM, F07, F08, L}.

-For the sake of simplicity we will suppose that all sets $I_{j}$ have the same measure: $m(I_{j})=1/k$.
-This will simplify some notation.
-The general case can be treated similarly.

-We now apply Theorem \ref{gen} to a more concrete case.
+We now apply Theorem \ref{gen} to a more concrete case: $L^1$ estimations with Ulam discretization.
 Suppose that:

 \begin{itemize} \item $L_{\delta }$ is the Ulam approximation of $L$ as defined above.

 \item $\mathcal{B}=L^{1}(X)$, \footnote{To be more precise, we suppose $\mathcal{B}$ to be the space of absolutely continuous measures on $X$.
 We will informally identify a measure of this kind with its density.}